tahamian/DJS/README.md

 ## Installation on MacOS

-DJS is easy to install on Mac via the following terminal commandLineArgs
+DJS is easy to install on Mac via the following terminal commands

 ```bash
 # Install Homebrew